allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 Hyperparameter optimization often takes a long time to find good hyperparameters.
 If you can find and stop unpromising trials with bad hyperparameters, you can reduce the time of optimization and get good hyperparameters faster.
-Stopping unpromising trials is so-called `pruning`.
+Stopping unpromising trials is called `pruning`.
 The following illustration shows an example of pruning.
-Although the final curves at the left side of the picture are not available before finishing hyperparameter optimization, a pruner evaluates at each epoch how promising each trial will be and stops if it predicts to be unpromising.
+Although the final curves at the left side of the picture are not available before finishing hyperparameter optimization, a pruner evaluates at each epoch how promising each trial will be and stops if it predicts it to be unpromising.

 <img src="/part2/hyperparameter-optimization-with-optuna/illustration_of_pruning.jpg" alt="Illustration of Pruning" />

-You can use `AllenNLPPruningCallback` that is the new feature of Optuna, which allows users to prune unpromising trials with algorithms implemented in Optuna.
+Optuna provides an `AllenNLPPruningCallback` which allows users to prune unpromising trials with algorithms implemented in Optuna.
-`AllenNLPPruningCallback` is the interface to provide a way to use these pruning algorithms.

-You can enable a pruning callback by adding `optuner_pruner` to `epoch_callbacks` in your jsonnet configuration.
+You can enable a pruning callback by adding `optuner_pruner` to `epoch_callbacks` in your jsonnet configuration (inside the `trainer` parameters).
 A pruner determines whether it prune a training in each epoch, based on the `metrics` specified in initializing `AllenNLPExecutor`.